wonyongpark89/wonyongpark89.github.io.legacy/_pages/publications.md

 ---

 > You can also find my publications on <a href="{{site.author.googlescholar}}">my Google Scholar profile</a>. <br/>
-> Some of my publications are paywalled.
+> Most of my publications are open access but a few are not.
 Send me an email if you'd like a copy. <br/>

 ## Books